peerkar/liferay-gsearch/README.md

 # Full Installation Guide <a name="Full_Installation_Guide"></a>

-__If you are updating the modules__:

-* Please remember to remove the older versions from osgi/modules and clean up osgi/state folder first.
+## Updating Note

+Whenever updating the modules, please __remove the old ones  before deploying the new ones__.
+API is evolving so there might be compatibility issues with using the old ones with the new ones.

+The binaries in the binaries/latest folder should always be compatible with each other.

-* Please check the configuration file for changes.
+Also, please check the configuration file for changes.
 Preferably put the sample configuration file in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest/) to the osgi/configs folder.

 ## Step 1 <a name="Installation_1"></a>